Customer Service Job Skills, Roles, Pay, and Career Paths

 What are the qualifications required for customer service jobs?

 Customer service qualifications may differ depending on the specific position.
 Most customer service jobs require at least a high school diploma or the equivalent, but some employers ask for an associate or bachelor's degree or prior work experience in customer support.
-Good fields of study to consider might include business or communications.
+Good fields of study to consider include business or communications.

 What skills are required for customer service jobs?